tedhudek/sandbox/eight-essential-tips.md

 Ask about slide design assistance.
 Voice and tone: making your docs approachable, using images where it helps.
 Consider doing talk for junior folks in UX.
+Cultivate a growth mindset.
+At Microsoft, we embrace growth mindset in a big way.
+One of the most powerful things we've been able to do as a result is release Windows once every six months, and get Insider builds out even faster.
+This is one of the biggest products on Earth.
+Long ago when we went from Windows XP to Windows Vista, it took five years!
+So from a fixed mindset, it seemed impossible, but we *retooled* our engineering systems from top to bottom and we made it happen because that's what our customers expect.
 -->